I have been at this a while, starting in 2005. Oh and Happy Saint Patrick Day too. ☘️ ⌨️☘️

 Birthday Reminders and Things To Do

-Just a few important things to think about on your birthday
+Just a few essential things to think about on your birthday

 Insurance: this topic actually has a whole bunch of interesting sub topics: